-This is my new all-time favorite soup!
+OMG… This Chunky Lentil and Vegetable Soup is my new all-time favorite soup!
 I’ve already eaten two bowls since I made it today at lunch and I don’t think I’ll even need to freeze any because it will be gone fast.
 This super flavorful and hearty soup is a vegetarian take on the old classic Lentil & Sausage Stew from way back in 2010.
 I replaced sausage with black beans, added some tomatoes for brightness, and nixed the spinach.
 The black beans help make everything thick and creamy and the blend of herbs and spices just can’t be beat.
 It’s soooo good.
-So many colors, flavors, and textures in one bowl, and super cheap to boot!
+So many colors, flavors, and textures in one bowl, and super cheap, too!

 The best part?
 I already had most of the ingredients on hand, so when I went to pick up the remaining items my total bill was about $3.
 It pays to shop in your pantry before you shop in the store!